Newag

-Newag S.A. [pronounced: nevag] is a Polish company, based in Nowy Sącz, specialising in the production, maintenance, and modernisation of railway rolling stock.
-The company's products include the 14WE, 19WE, 35WE types electric multiple units; it has also developed the Nevelo tram.
+Newag S.A. (pronounced "nevag") is a Polish company, based in Nowy Sącz, specialising in the production, maintenance, and modernisation of railway rolling stock.
+The company's products include the 14WE, 19WE, 35WE types electric multiple units.
+The company has also developed the Nevelo prototype tram and formed a consortium with Siemens Mobility for final assembly of Siemens Inspiro metro trains for the Warsaw Metro and Sofia Metro.